stcucufa/dodo/README.md

     { figure
         { pre

-\{ article title: "The Dodo 🦤 markup language"
+\{ article: "The Dodo 🦤 markup language" lang: en

     \# Comments start with a \# and run to the end of the line.
 Special
     \# characters like \#, \{, \} and \: can be escaped with \\ so that they